vladyslav-pyrch/MangaShelf/Readme.md

 ```

 ## Notes
-Recommendation Context will be created at the end when everything else is done.<br>
+- Recommendation Context will be created at the end when everything else is done.<br>

-Marketplace and its supporting contexts (Order, Customer, Payment) will be added only after Collection, Community, Identity, Catalogue contexts.<br>
+- Marketplace and its supporting contexts (Order, Payment) will be added only after Collection, Community, Identity, Profile, Catalogue contexts.<br>

-Use acceptance tests instead of unit tests for the domain model.
+- Use acceptance tests instead of unit tests for the domain model.
 (Even though they will be in the unit tests project.)

-Use BDD (Behaviour Driven Design) designing tests (Given - When - Then tests)
+- Use BDD (Behaviour Driven Design) designing tests (Given - When - Then tests)

+- Add dotnet Aspire.

 ## Todo log:
 - [x] Add project references
   - references will be set up for individual projects when I start working on them.
+- [x] Add domain abstractions
-- [ ] Add domain abstractions
+- [x] Add documentation for the domain abstractions
+- [ ] Create Collection Domain model
+- [ ] Rename Customer Context to Profile Context